-Some guys go out with a ten-dollar combo and stand chest-deep and wait on bites.
+Some guys go out with a ten-dollar combo, stand chest-deep, and wait on bites.
 Others have hundreds of dollars in the equipment they drag out every time.

-The simple definition of surf fishing means you can experience it in a way that suits you, and all you need to up your chances is some knowledge.
+The simple definition of surf fishing means you can experience it in a way that suits you, and all you need to up your chances are some knowledge.

 What You Need to Know to Get Started

 You’ll want to know what kind of fish are in your area, what kind of bait is working, where to cast your line (more on that in a later section), and what kind of gear fits your fishing style.

 For surf fishing, some things are rather widespread smart choices.
 For instance, some baits are a reasonable choice no matter where in the world you are.
 Shrimp and freshly caught baitfish are likely to get some attention from any number of species.

 Longer rods have a better casting range than short ones, and ten to twelve-foot rods are pretty standard for surf fishing.
 However, in some places, you’re going to have the best success getting your bait a hundred yards from the sand, and to do that, you’re either getting wet or need tremendous casting distance.

 When you boil it down, surf fishing itself is easy.
 You choose a good bait, cast it to a good spot, and then wait on your rod tip to begin jerking.
 Knowing which bait is best for any given fish species, where to cast your bait, and how to be more successful is all a matter of experience and knowledge.
 We’ll go over a lot of that as we go further into the article.

 What to Expect